Birthday Scene: 12 Hard Lessons I Learned this Year

 Takeaway: The true reward lies in the daily progress, not just the final performance.
 Growth happens in the effort, the practice, and the commitment to the journey.

-One of the biggest realizations I’ve had is how crucial it is to be mindful of where I invest my time and energy.
-Whether it’s working toward a goal, staying consistent with my workouts, or choosing the people I surround myself with; how I spend my time directly impacts my progress and performance.
+One of the biggest realizations I’ve had is how crucial it is to be mindful of where, how, and with who I invest my time and energy.
+Whether it’s working toward a goal, staying consistent with my workouts, or choosing the people I surround myself with; how I spend my time directly impacts my productivity and performance.
 I’ve learned that being intentional about where I put my focus is key to ensuring the quality of my work and growth.
 Time is a limited resource, and how I use it truly shapes outcomes.

-Takeaway: Be intentional about where I invest my time and energy.
+Takeaway: Be intentional about where, how, and with who I invest my time and energy.
 It’s helped me focus on what truly matters and avoid burnout.
 Time is precious, and where we put our focus shapes our growth.

 9. Knowing is not enough:

-I’ve learned that taking advice from Instagram posts, listening to podcasts, or reading self-help books won’t create real change in my life.
+I’ve learned that taking advice from Instagram posts, listening to podcasts, or reading self-help books can be inspiring, but won’t create the real change in my life.
 Knowledge is only powerful when put into action.
 The key to a purposeful life is through action.
 Creating new habits, reaching my goals, and optimizing my life lies in applying what I’ve learned.
 It’s the actions I take, day by day, that shape the life I want.
 Action is what leads to creation.

 Takeaway: Real change happens when we take action on what we’ve learned, even in small, consistent steps.
 Progress is built on practice, not just understanding.

-Loss comes in many forms: losing people, losing parts of ourselves, a community, or habits that once defined us.
-For me, it was the loss of a part of who I thought I was—a shift in my identity that I wasn’t ready for.
-It wasn’t just about the external change, but the internal conflict of realizing I had to let go of old beliefs and patterns that no longer served me.
+Loss comes in many forms: losing people, losing parts of ourselves, a community, or habits that once defined or shaped our reality.
+For me, it was the loss of a part of who I thought I was, leading to a journey of self-awareness, and realizing my inner power.
+The real loss was experienced after the internal conflict of realizing I had to let go of beliefs, information, and habits that I have identified myself with for so long without knowing.
+Letting go is a practice that I should be doing every time I am put into the test (any life experience/encounter), to achieve growth and break my patterns.

 Takeaway: Loss isn’t just about what we lose; it’s also about the space it creates for new things.
-Letting go of who we think we are, and our beliefs can be painful, but it opens the door for a different life.
+Letting go of who we think we are, and our beliefs can be very painful, but makes room for something better.
+We just need to have certainty that it is for the best!

-This year, I’ve realized how deeply my mindset about money shapes its flow into my life.
-Viewing money as scarce or stressful creates fear and resistance, blocking abundance.
-Many of us grow up attaching our worth to wealth, which only adds pressure.
+I’ve learned how deeply my mindset about money shapes its flow into my life.
+Viewing money as scarce or stressful to have will only drive it away, blocking abundance.
+Many of us grow up with beliefs fed to us that our worth is attached to our wealth, which only adds pressure.
 Shifting my perspective to see money as a supportive tool for growth has transformed my relationship with it.
 Attracting money isn’t just about intention, it requires aligned action.
 Setting financial goals, managing resources wisely, and exploring new income streams have been key steps in this ongoing shift in perspective.
-I’ve also learned that how I treat money reflects my energy towards it.
+How I treat money reflects my energy towards it.
 By approaching it with balance and trust, I’ve found peace and a healthier financial mindset (even if I have still a lot to learn).

 Takeaway: Your mindset about money shapes how it flows into your life.
-Pair trust and gratitude with intentional actions, and money will become a tool that serves your highest good.
+Pair trust and gratitude with intentional actions to what you want and where you want to be, and money will become a tool that serves your highest good.

-12. We are no better than our parents:
+12. We are no better than our caregivers:

 This lesson was tough to swallow.
-On my healing journey, I realized that many of my habits—both good and bad—were shaped by my parents.
+On my healing journey, I learned that many of my habits—both good and bad—were shaped by the environment I grew up in.
 I blamed them for certain things: how they handled conflict, their views on life, their relationships, and habits.
-My arrogance had me believe that I was somehow better, especially after gaining some self-awareness.
+My growing self-awareness led with a bit of arrogance had me believe that I was somehow better than them, thinking I have figured things out.
 But the hard truth is, I’m just like them.
-I inherited the same habits because that’s what I grew up around.
+I inherited the same habits, same information because that’s what I grew up in and where I came from.

 Takeaway: Our parents did the best they could with what they knew at the time.
-Blaming them doesn’t help; taking responsibility for our own growth does.
-It’s about breaking patterns and building better habits.
+Blaming them keeps us in a victim mentality; whereas taking responsibility for our own growth is my preferred way (breaking patterns and building better habits).

 Conclusion: A Work in Progress

 These 12 lessons all have one thing in common: they’re not quick fixes but ongoing practices—small, daily efforts that bring a new reality.
-Growth isn’t a finish line; it’s a journey I am taking one step at a time.
+Growth isn’t a finish line; it’s a journey that requires intentional living and a deep connection with one’s self.
 The key is consistency—showing up each day and doing my best to apply what I’ve learned every time I get the chance.
 Every day is an opportunity to grow a little more and get closer to the person I want to become.
 Here’s to a new year filled with growth, learning, and even more progress!

 9. Knowing is not enough:

-I’ve learned that taking advice from Instagram posts, listening to podcasts, or reading self-help books won’t create real change in my life.
+I’ve learned that taking advice from Instagram posts, listening to podcasts, or reading self-help books can be inspiring, but won’t create the real change in my life.
 Knowledge is only powerful when put into action.
 The key to a purposeful life is through action.
 Creating new habits, reaching my goals, and optimizing my life lies in applying what I’ve learned.
 It’s the actions I take, day by day, that shape the life I want.
 Action is what leads to creation.

 Takeaway: Real change happens when we take action on what we’ve learned, even in small, consistent steps.
 Progress is built on practice, not just understanding.

-Loss comes in many forms: losing people, losing parts of ourselves, a community, or habits that once defined us.
-For me, it was the loss of a part of who I thought I was—a shift in my identity that I wasn’t ready for.
-It wasn’t just about the external change, but the internal conflict of realizing I had to let go of old beliefs and patterns that no longer served me.
+Loss comes in many forms: losing people, losing parts of ourselves, a community, or habits that once defined or shaped our reality.
+For me, it was the loss of a part of who I thought I was, leading to a journey of self-awareness, and realizing my inner power.
+The real loss was experienced after the internal conflict of realizing I had to let go of beliefs, information, and habits that I have identified myself with for so long without knowing.
+Letting go is a practice that I should be doing every time I am put into the test (any life experience/encounter), to achieve growth and break my patterns.

 Takeaway: Loss isn’t just about what we lose; it’s also about the space it creates for new things.
-Letting go of who we think we are, and our beliefs can be painful, but it opens the door for a different life.
+Letting go of who we think we are, and our beliefs can be very painful, but makes room for something better.
+We just need to have certainty that it is for the best!

-This year, I’ve realized how deeply my mindset about money shapes its flow into my life.
-Viewing money as scarce or stressful creates fear and resistance, blocking abundance.
-Many of us grow up attaching our worth to wealth, which only adds pressure.
+I’ve learned how deeply my mindset about money shapes its flow into my life.
+Viewing money as scarce or stressful to have will only drive it away, blocking abundance.
+Many of us grow up with beliefs fed to us that our worth is attached to our wealth, which only adds pressure.
 Shifting my perspective to see money as a supportive tool for growth has transformed my relationship with it.
 Attracting money isn’t just about intention, it requires aligned action.
 Setting financial goals, managing resources wisely, and exploring new income streams have been key steps in this ongoing shift in perspective.
-I’ve also learned that how I treat money reflects my energy towards it.
-By approaching it with balance and trust, I’ve found peace and a healthier financial mindset (even if I have still a lot to learn).
+How I treat money reflects my energy towards it.
+By approaching it with balance and trust, I’ve found peace and a healthier financial mindset.

 Takeaway: Your mindset about money shapes how it flows into your life.
-Pair trust and gratitude with intentional actions, and money will become a tool that serves your highest good.
+Pair trust and gratitude with intentional actions to what you want and where you want to be, and money will become a tool that serves your highest good.

-12. We are no better than our parents:
+12. We are no better than our caregivers:

 This lesson was tough to swallow.
-On my healing journey, I realized that many of my habits—both good and bad—were shaped by my parents.
+On my healing journey, I learned that many of my habits—both good and bad—were shaped by the environment I grew up in.
 I blamed them for certain things: how they handled conflict, their views on life, their relationships, and habits.
-My arrogance had me believe that I was somehow better, especially after gaining some self-awareness.
+My growing self-awareness slipped with a bit of arrogance had me believe that I was somehow better than them, thinking I have figured things out.
 But the hard truth is, I’m just like them.
-I inherited the same habits because that’s what I grew up around.
+I inherited the same habits, same information because that’s where I grew up in and where I came from.

 Takeaway: Our parents did the best they could with what they knew at the time.
-Blaming them doesn’t help; taking responsibility for our own growth does.
-It’s about breaking patterns and building better habits.
+Blaming them keeps us in a victim mentality; whereas taking responsibility for our own growth is how I choose to grow (breaking patterns and building better habits).

 Conclusion: A Work in Progress

-These 12 lessons all have one thing in common: they’re not quick fixes but ongoing practices—small, daily efforts that bring a new reality.
-Growth isn’t a finish line; it’s a journey I am taking one step at a time.
-The key is consistency—showing up each day and doing my best to apply what I’ve learned every time I get the chance.
-Every day is an opportunity to grow a little more and get closer to the person I want to become.
+These 12 lessons all have one thing in common: they’re not quick fixes but ongoing practices—daily efforts that bring a new reality.
+Growth isn’t a finish line; it’s a journey that requires intentional living and a deep connection with one’s self.
+The key is consistency—every day is an opportunity to grow a little more and get closer to the person I want to become.
 Here’s to a new year filled with growth, learning, and even more progress!